hetznercloud/hcloud-cloud-controller-manager/README.md

     kubectl apply -f  https://github.com/hetznercloud/hcloud-cloud-controller-manager/releases/latest/download/ccm.yaml
     ```

+## Networks support

+When you use the Cloud Controller Manager with networks support, the CCM is in favor of allocating the IPs (& setup the routing) (Docs: https://kubernetes.io/docs/concepts/architecture/cloud-controller/#route-controller).
+The CNI plugin you use needs to support this k8s native functionality (Cilium does it, I don't know about Calico & WeaveNet), so basically you use the Hetzner Cloud Networks as the underlying networking stack.

+When you use the CCM without Networks support it just disables the RouteController part, all other parts work completely the same.
+Then just the CNI is in charge of making all the networking stack things.
+Using the CCM with Networks support has the benefit that your node is connected to a private network so the node doesn't need to encrypt the connections and you have a bit less operational overhead as you don't need to manage the Network.

 If you want to use the Hetzner Cloud `Networks` Feature, head over to
 the [Deployment with Networks support
 documentation](./docs/deploy_with_networks.md).